manbodh007/assignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # project-setup
+### `API SET-UP`
-first clone code from this repository using 'git clone url' there is one api and a react.js UI to use the api, first open terminal and change directory to '/api' and install all dependencies using
+first clone code from this repository using 'git clone url'<br/>
+there is one api and a react.js for user interface <br/>
+to use the api, first open terminal and change directory to 'api'<br/>
+and install all dependencies using <br/>
+command 'npm install' <br/>
-'npm install' command then to run api on the server run command 'npm start'
+then to run api on the server run command 'npm start'<br/>

+### `React js for UI`
-To use this app come back to home directory and again run command 'npm install' after that run command 'npm start' when react.js is running then you can use this app.
+To use this app come back to home directory<br/>
+and again run command 'npm install' after that run command 'npm start' <br/>
+when react.js is running then you can use this app.<br/>

 ## video link of this project
 https://youtu.be/R8e9NAs86sc